 2. I get you traction

-I will promote your post consistently on Twitter as if it is mine.
+I will promote your post consistently on Twitter and LinkedIn as if it is mine.

 I am fortunate to have some serious and Influential bloggers in my circle.
 If you write a guest post here, they’re likely to notice, which in turn can help you build relationships with them in the long run.

-You can be a regular contributor for Blogging Explained which may help you add value to your writing portfolio and build authority online.
+You can be a regular contributor for Blogging Explained which may help you add value to your writing portfolio and build more authority.

 Guest posting guidelines for blogging explained

-To maintain the standards that have been built here over time, I ask you to follow precisely these guidelines to avoid ending up in the bin.
-It will save your time and mine as well :)
+To maintain the standards that have been built over time, I ask you to follow precisely the following guidelines.
+It will save your time and mine 🙂

 What should you write?